 All of the sentences I’ve used in the practice sections are particularly USEFUL for using in your Writing Task 2.

-How reading can help
+How can reading help?

-In the Facebook group we looked at a Reading about the electrification of a road in Sweden.
+This is an IELTS-related Reading about the electrification of a road in Sweden.

 You can easily guess what the article will be about because you know the word ‘electric‘.